 I don’t know about you, but I have to fight to keep moving forward.
 I think about all the things I should do, all the things I should WANT to do.
 But I can’t muster the slightest interest in doing them.

-I am waiting, hardly breathing, my life suspended at the mercy of this stupid contagion.
+I am waiting, hardly breathing, my life on pause as this stupid contagion rages on.